Hill House Home Drops Its New Nap Dress Collection

 Advertisement

-The Ophelia dress is a newer style with a corset-influenced fitted bodice.
+The Ophelia dress is a newer style with a corset-inspired fitted bodice.
 It has a full skirt with puff sleeves that are elastic that can accommodate different arm sizes.

 The Lily is a short-sleeve linen dress with pockets.
 This blue-rose pattern is one of the newer colorways, and it happens to still be fully in stock in this style.
 If linen is your hot-weather material of choice, you might want to scoop this one up.